Issue: Fortnite Echo Mic – Hear voice chat twice! Consoles

 6. Still have an Echo?

 If you are still having an echo in the mic there is a chance the microphone or headset could be defective.
 This can happen by crimping the cords often or banging the device around (dropping it).
 First I would try the device on another computer or console and see if the echo is still happening.
-If it is at that point it’s time for a new microphone or headset, here are some I recommend.
-If none of them fit your style, we also have a some professional players with their equipment listed below.
-Here is for a full list of pro players.
+If it is at that point it’s time for a new microphone or headset, some recommendations below.
+If none of them fit your style, we also have a some professional gamers with their equipment listed below.